pineman/pineman.github.io/docs/notes/notes.md

 * job_id is preserved through retries
 * queue latency means: the age in seconds of the oldest job currently in the queue
 * disable transactional push: https://github.com/amplemarket/ampledash/pull/25648/files (due to lib/utilities/sidekiq_transactional_client.rb)
-* > If an individual job is rescheduled by the limiter more than 20 times (approximately one day with the default linear backoff), the OverLimit will be re-raised as if it were a job failure and the job retried as usual.
+* > If an individual job is rescheduled by the limiter more than 20 times (approximately one day with the default linear backoff), OverLimit will be re-raised as if it were a job failure and the job retried as usual.
 Use `max_limiter_retries` key in `sidekiq_options` to configure this to be more than 20.
 * poison pill: SuperFetch moves jobs to private per process queues in redis.
 The, periodically, a single random worker process will run the orphan check code (`cleanup_the_dead`).
 If a job is recovered three times in a 72h span, it will be classified as a poison pill and moved to the dead code.
 That same random worker process will emit the 'Killed poison pill' log (default, configurable msg).